chapel-lang/chapel/doc/release/technotes/README.allocators.rst

   writeln(x.deref());

-  // Free using the Chapel allocator
+  // Free using the Chapel allocator - c_free calls the Chapel free function
+  // directly.
+It's named c_free because it's meant to be used for C
+  // interoperability purposes.
   // This will generally cause a core dump unless:
   //   * you have configured Chapel to use the system allocator, or
   //   * you link this program with -lchplmalloc